goldin2008/nd-data-scientist/Capstone/README.md

 ## Build Your Data Science Project
 In this capstone project, you will leverage what you’ve learned throughout the program to build a data science project of your choosing.
 Your project deliverables are:

-1.A Github repository of your work.
+1. A Github repository of your work.

-2.A blog (or other medium for a write-up) post written for a technical audience, or a deployed web application powered by data.
+2. A blog (or other medium for a write-up) post written for a technical audience, or a deployed web application powered by data.

 You'll follow the steps of the data science process that we've discussed:

-1. You will first define the problem you want to solve and investigate potential solutions.
+1. You will first *define* the problem you want to solve and investigate potential solutions.

 2. Next, you will analyze the problem through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving it.